apache/incubator-kie-kogito-examples/dmn-drools-quarkus-metrics/README.md

 It is possible to use `docker-compose` to demonstrate how to inject the generated dashboards in the volume of the grafana container:
 1. Run `mvn clean package` to build the project and generate dashboards.
+2. Run `docker-compose build` to build the docker images.
-2. `docker-compose up` to start application.
+2. Run `docker-compose up` to start the applications.

 The volumes of the grafana container are properly set in the `docker-compose.yml` file, so that the dashboards are properly loaded at startup.